kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 i*, starts with, :math:`[0, 1, \ldots ]`.
 For any *n >= 2*, *fib(n)*,
 is the sum of the previous two values.
-To compute the *n'th* Fibonacci number, we can thus start with the first two, sum them up to get the next one, then iterate this process, computing the subsequent Fibonacci number on each iteration, until we've got the result.
+To compute the *n'th* Fibonacci number, we can thus start with the first two, sum them up to get the next one, then iterate this process, computing the next Fibonacci number on each iteration, until we've got the result.

 Footnote: by convention we index sequences starating at zero rather